Flashdance (musical): Act 2

 At the Chameleon Club, the girls perform lasciviously as Gloria — increasingly dependent on alcohol and cocaine — realizes she's gotten in too deep with C.C. ("Chameleon Girl").

 Alex and Nick, now very much in love, head off to face the day's challenges ("Here and Now" reprise).
-Alex goes to Hannah for further audition advice, and Hannah counsels Alex to forego attempting to dance classically for the judges in favor of something that expresses Alex's unique talent and style; Nick, meanwhile, prepares to plead his case against firing the steel workers ("My Turn").
+Alex decides to forego attempting to dance classically for the judges in favor of something that expresses Alex's unique talent and style; Nick, meanwhile, prepares to plead his case against firing the steel workers ("My Turn").

 Jimmy returns from New York, his dreams of becoming a famous stand-up comic quickly dashed.
-He asks his Uncle Harry for his job back, and Harry, after some initial reluctance, agrees, glad to have Jimmy home ("Where I Belong").
+He asks Harry for his job back, and Harry, after some initial reluctance, agrees, glad to have Jimmy home ("Where I Belong").

 Nick fails to convince his family they should hold onto the workers.
 When Alex discovers that many of her friends at the plant are getting laid off, she and Nick argue, causing him to inadvertently admit he arranged her callback at Shipley.
 Alex walks out on him in a fury, leaving Nick to question his place in the company and his path in life ("Enough").

 Kiki performs a flashdance to "Manhunt", as Harry continues to worry about C.C.'s growing success.
 Alex, still upset from her fight with Nick and coping with learning the truth about her Shipley callback, discovers that Gloria — who she thought was away caring for a relative — has in fact been with C.C. at the Chameleon.
 She rashly decides to go to Chameleon, rescuing Gloria (with some last-minute chivalry from none other than Jimmy).
 Gloria and Jimmy reconcile ("Where I Belong" reprise).

 Alex decides to leave Pittsburgh and return to the small town where she grew up, despite having no real prospects there.
 Nick appears and tries to dissuade her still ("Hang On").
 She's insistent that their relationship has too many challenges to succeed.
-But when Alex discovers that Hannah has died, leaving her some money toward her tuition at Shipley, she finally confronts her own fears and makes the choice to reach for her dreams despite the odds ("Try").
+But when Alex discovers that her mom has been shot and killed during a robbery that Jimmy orchestrated, she finally confronts her own fears and makes the choice to reach for her dreams despite the odds ("Try").

-Alex arrives at Shipley just in time to audition, and her remarkable dance dispels the judges' initial skepticism ("Flashdance — What a Feeling").
+Alex arrives at Shipley just in time to audition, and despite falling at the beginning, her remarkable dance dispels the judges' initial skepticism ("Flashdance — What a Feeling").
 Alex is given a place in the new semester; Nick enters with flowers, and Alex, forgiving the past and certain that her acceptance was based on her true talent, presents him with a rose from the bouquet before embracing him joyously.